pingmepi/custom-t-shirt-hub/docs/PRD.md

 - Progress bar for 5-question design flow
 - One-question-at-a-time design UI
 - Editor interface post-question flow for design customization
-- Clean dashboard for user profile, saved designs, orders
+- Clean dashboard for user profile, saved designs, orders, current design that is being edited
+- support page with email and phone

 <!-- added by lovable -->
 - Color picker input with support for both visual selection and text input